neogeek/neogeek.github.io/posts/your-build-process-is-too-damn-slow.md

+---
+title: Your Build Process Is Too Damn Slow
+subtitle: Load AssetBundles from a local server to speed up mobile development testing.
+date: 08/16/2018
+---

 # Your Build Process Is Too Damn Slow

 **TL:DR** — Load AssetBundles from a local server to speed up mobile development testing.
 See repo linked below.